HouJayson/BiophysicalCorticalMorphogenesis/README.md

 ## Overview

-This repository contains the **analysis and simulation code** supporting above manuscript
+This repository contains the **analysis and simulation code** supporting the above manuscript.

 The study presents a **whole-brain computational framework** for modeling prenatal cortical folding that integrates: